ecmwf/anemoi-datasets/docs/building/statistics.rst

        statistics_end: 2020

 ..
-   .. todo:: List the statistics that are computed
+   TODO: List the statistics that are computed